JensRantil/jensrantil.github.io/content/post/aws-ELBs-and-availability.md

    using auto scaling groups will not avoid 503's if a server process for some reason crashes.
  * Retries will increase the latencies for end-users.
-I personally believe a single retry is much more exppected than fail early.
+I personally believe a single retry is much more expected than fail early.
 If course, there should be a limit to the number of retries.
 If you have 200 upstream servers, retrying all of them isn't viable!